Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 and for robustness, a number of replicas are required, with a continuum of potential synchronization policies.
-Therefore, Houyhnhnms provide a general framework for first-class computations, based on which users may select what persists with what modalities.
+Therefore, Houyhnhnms provide a general framework for first-class computations, based on which users may select what to persist under what modalities.

-One could imagine ways that Urbit could be modified so its persistence policies be configurable.
+One could imagine ways that Urbit could be modified so its persistence policies would become configurable.
 For instance, the underlying C runtime u3 could be sensitive to special side-effects, such as messages sent to a magic comet, and modify its evaluation and persistence strategies based on specified configuration.